newstack-cloud/bluelink-provider-aws/docs/agent-guidance/CREATE_RESOURCE_SCAFFOLD_INSTRUCTIONS.md

 3. **Create test scaffolding for each operation**
    - For each operation, create a corresponding test file (e.g., `${resource}_resource_create_test.go`).
    - Each test file should include a test suite struct and a suite registration function for the suite of tests for the action.
-The test suite struct should be named `{resource}Resource{action}Suite` and the suite registration function should be named `Test{resource}ResourceActionsSuite`.
+The test suite struct should be named `{Resource}Resource{Action}Suite` (e.g. `ServerCertificateResourceCreateSuite`) and the suite registration function should be named `Test{Resource}Resource{Action}Suite` (e.g. `TestServerCertificateResourceCreateSuite`).
 Use the existing resource test files for reference.
    - Import the testing and testify packages and add a TODO comment for future test logic.

 4. **Set up examples**